 The Modula WordPress gallery plugin is freely available on the WordPress.org plugin repository here, however, for those of you who are more serious about their gallery creation, want to add as many photos as their heart desires, sort images with filters, use 12 hover effects, and 6 lightbox styles- Modula’s plans start at $29.

-There are certainly other plugins out there, but unless you have a ton of time.
+There are undoubtedly other plugins out there, but unless you have a ton of time.
 It’s best to start with trying out just a few.
-If you already use editing programs like Lightroom or Luminar, you can avoid the need for some of the other photo-related plugins (i.e. the ones providing filters).
+If you already use editing programs like Lightroom or Luminar, you can avoid the need for some of the other photo-related plugins (i.e., the ones providing filters).

 Also, there are other plugins that help with SEO, spam, and other site functionality features.
 But for the photography blog part of things, these six plugins are a great starting point.